siddhant2004vs/sid/README.md

 markdown
 Copy
 Edit
-# Event-Driven Button Logger with FSM, EEPROM, Deep Sleep, and Watchdog
+# Event-Driven Button Logger with FSM, EEPROM

-## 📘 Description
+Description

 This embedded system runs on an Arduino Uno.
 It uses:
 - Interrupts for handling two push buttons.